Migraine Genetics, MTHFR and Concussion

 - What are MTHFR gene mutations and how do they affect migraine?

 - What can genetics tell us about concussion severity?

 Professor Lyn Griffiths is the executive director of the Institute of Health and Biomedical Innovation, the largest interdisciplinary research institute at Queensland University of Technology.
-An active and respected molecular geneticist with more than 28 years of experience studying human complex gene disorders with specific expertise in the human gene mapping and gene expression analysis in migraine, cardiovascular disease and several types of cancer.
-Professor Griffiths leads the Genomics Research Centre in which the main focus of research is the identification of genes involved in common human disorders and the translation of this research into new diagnostics and therapeutics.
+An active and respected molecular geneticist with more than 28 years of experience studying human complex gene disorders, with specific expertise in human gene mapping and gene expression analysis in migraine, cardiovascular disease, and several types of cancer.
+Professor Griffiths leads the Genomics Research Centre, in which the main focus of research is the identification of genes involved in common human disorders and the translation of this research into new diagnostics and therapeutics.

 - Lifetime access with no annual fee

 Related Talks for: Day 2 (2020) Causes & Diagnosis